-You can add VM instances, custom images, or disks that are available in an existing environment, such as on-premises or on other cloud providers, to Compute Engine.
+You can move VM instances, custom images, or disks that are available in an existing environment, such as on-premises or on other cloud providers, to Compute Engine.

-A variety of import methods are available that support different formats.
-Choosing an import method depends on whether you are importing a VM instance, disk, or image.
+A variety of migration paths are available that support different formats.
+Choosing a migration path depends on whether you are moving a VM instance, disk, or image.

-The following table summarizes the import methods available on Compute Engine.
+The following table summarizes the migration paths available on Compute Engine.

 |What you want to migrate||Tool or procedure||Best used for|

 With Migrate for Compute Engine, you have a suite of features that help you automate, simplify, and accelerate the migration process.

 Migrate for Compute Engine is free to use for customers migrating to Google Cloud.
 Standard billing rates apply for all other Google Cloud products (such as Compute Engine or Storage) used or consumed during or after the migration.
 For example, if you use Compute Engine VMs to deploy Migrate for Compute Engine, you'll need to pay for those instance hours.
 For more detailed pricing information, see Migrate for Compute Engine pricing.

 |VM instances (in OVA or OVF format)||Importing virtual appliances||Importing virtual appliances.
 A virtual appliance is a prepackaged virtual machine.|